NSLS-II-BMM/BeamlineManual/docs/plotting.rst

 scheme stopped being helpful.

 The solution adopted was to move all plotting chores out of the main data collection profile and into a Kafka consumer.
+Using the `bluesky-kafka producer and consumer
-With the help of DSSI, the beamline computers were given access to the same Kafka server used by BlueSky to orchestrate it's communications.
+<https://github.com/bluesky/bluesky-kafka>`__ and with the help of
+DSSI, the beamline computers were given access to the same Kafka server used by BlueSky to orchestrate it's communications.
 We were also given a private Kafka topic over which to send BMM-specific